da380/PartIIStatistics/README.md

 ## Q&A session

-There will be a Q&A session on the material held onFriday 17th November at 12-1pm in the Galson Lab.
+There will be a Q&A session on the material held on Friday 17th November at 12-1pm in the Galson Lab.
 Here you can ask any questions about the material.

 ## Issues or feedback